xgdapg/wtk/README.md

 	}

 ## Hook
-Xgo provides hook for us to control the request and response out of handler.
+wtk provides hook for us to control the request and response out of handler.
 For example, if we need a user authorization in each admin page, we can register a hook like this:

-	xgo.AddHandlerHook(xgo.HookAfterInit, func(c *xgo.HookHandler) {
+	wtk.AddHandlerHook(wtk.HookAfterInit, func(c *wtk.HookHandler) {
 		if strings.HasPrefix(c.Context.Request.URL.Path, "/admin") {
 			succ := checkUser()
 			if !succ {